 Oncology is also the target of many biotechs from Lyon: Erytech uses a very innovative approach with red blood cells as cancer drug carriers, while APCure approaches cancer therapy using a bacterial platform and Orega Biotech with checkpoint inhibitors.
 Check out these and many more cool Lyon biotechs here.

 Munich has a quiet and relaxed atmosphere, but it’s by no means a lazy place.
 Rather, some of the best biotech entrepreneurs and investors in Europe are based here.
 Could it be the top quality beer the reason attracting them all?

 MorphoSys is the greatest success story from Munich: the billion-euro biotech develops antibody therapies and has a candidate in its pipeline that could outperform the top-selling drug.
 Other companies working in autoimmune and inflammatory diseases are 4SC, SuppreMol and ConoGenetics.

 Although most people don’t know this, Paris is actually one of the best biotech hubs in Europe and one of the biggest company clusters.

-One of Paris’ stars is Cellectis, which became famous when its CAR-T treatment saved a 1-year old girl from leukemia.
-Meanwhile, Enterome is using microbiomics as a whole different approach to immuno-oncology.
+One of Paris’ stars is Cellectis, the first company to enter clinical trials with an “off-the-shelf” version of the promising CAR-T technology.
+Meanwhile, Enterome is using the microbiome as a whole different approach to immuno-oncology.